 Country Heritage Park –This interactive heritage park, located on 80 acres just off the 401 and Guelph Line, depicts agriculture and rural life over the last 150 years.
 It features over 30 exhibit buildings, an outstanding collection of antique tractors, steam engines, farm equipment and over 20,000 rural life artifacts.

 Christy’s Gourmet Gifts – Artisanal chocolates and sweets.
 Handcrafted in small batches, Christy’s uses only European chocolate and quality ingredients.
-Try our famous “Christys Crunch”, a butter toffee that is out of this world!
-For unique gift ideas and more visit us today!
-Demonstrations available for groups if prebooked.
+Try the famous “Christys Crunch”, a butter toffee that is out of this world!
+Demonstrations available for groups if prebook.

 Drury Lane Theatre – Everyone loves a musical!
 Burlington’s live musical theatre features local talent in three productions every year.
 Performance schedules include Sunday matinees.
 Minutes from the downtown core.
 Accessible from QEW/Lakeshore Road or Brant Street.